dekuNukem/bob_cassette_rewinder/README.md

 He seemed to be quite impressed, mentioning its ease of setup and use.
 I liked the idea myself too, and ordered one soon afterwards.

 It arrived after a 2-months wait, and overall I'm very happy with it.
 It fits on my kitchen top, has enough space for my dishes, uses a tiny amount of water, and overall works just fine.
 No problems.

+It is also internet-connected (of course), but I never let it online.
+Why in the world does a dishwasher needs internet anyway?

 ## Bob Cassettes